-- Bake for 50 minutes at 350 degrees Fahrenheit (or until a toothpick inserted into the centre of the banana bread looks clean upon removal).
+- Bake for 50 minutes at 350 degrees Fahrenheit (or until a toothpick inserted into the center of the banana bread looks clean upon removal).

 - Let cool before removing from the pan and slicing.

-- Store leftovers in an airtight container for up to three days or freeze for up to six months.
+- Store this buckwheat flour banana bread in an airtight container in the fridge for up to five days or freeze it for up to six months.